SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 writing ``Int[]?`` produces an error.

-If you don't provide an initial value when you declare an optional variable or property, it's value automatically defaults to ``nil``.
+If you don't provide an initial value when you declare an optional variable or property, its value automatically defaults to ``nil``.

 Optionals conform to the ``LogicValue`` protocol and therefore may occur in a Boolean context.
 In that context,